Purpose

 Reserve ratio

-The reserve ratio is uniform by bank and by type of deposit liability; i.e. the same rate applies to all banks, and to all types of deposit liability.
+The reserve ratio is uniform for all the banks and all deposit liabilities, i.e. the same rate applies to each bank and to each type of deposit liability.
 However, the rate is differentiated by type of currency denomination.
-The reserve ratio for domestic liabilities stands at 35%, while the ratio for foreign currency liabilities is 50%.
+The reserve ratio for SRD liabilities stands at 44% since 5 April 2023, while the ratio for foreign currency liabilities is 50% since 18 September 2013.
 The following table summarizes the reserve ratios prevailing from 2001.

 Maintenance period